gregoiresage/fitplace/README.md

 8-bit truthers will complain that the color palette is not actually 8-bit.
 I discuss this on my ["blog"](http://negativitysandwiches.com/making-an-8-bit-color-picker/).
 If that makes you really angry, then I suggest you take a nap, butthorn.

-If the color picker's 8-bit palette doesn't work, you'll need to update the path to your assets folder in `/js/custom/make8bitart.js` on line `379` no big deal.

 This is an agile development cycle, so I'm poppin' in features as I come up with them or as folks request them.
 Expect changes here often, and do not be shocked to find gross code.
 If you have suggestions, I'm totally open to hear them and learn if you're not a nerf dart about it!

 ## made with &hearts;&hearts;&hearts; by jenn schiffer